Alternative login options

 What is required?

-- Purchase a domain for your custom login page (or create a dedicated new sub-domain if you already have a domain)
+1. Purchase a domain for your custom login page (or create a dedicated new sub-domain if you already have a domain)

-- That's it!
-We will take care of the rest and make sure to have the login page use your domain and your directory branding colors.
+4. That's it!
+We will take care of the rest and make sure to set the login page with your domain and brand colors.
+(If you don't have brand colors configured on your directory we can do that as well at the same time)

-Option 2.
-Using custom login page
+Option 2: Using custom login page

 This can be helpful if your company has multiple services and products living under one website, and you want to have a global login page to your website and manage the login to each one of the products separately.